rserota/wad/README.md

 bell.play();
 bell.stop();
 ```
-If you need direct access to the actual audio buffer, you can access it at `bell.decodedBuffer`.

 You can also create oscillators using the same syntax, by specifying 'sine', 'square', 'sawtooth', 'triangle', or 'noise' as the source.